Here's a comprehensive article explaining the differences between substances and mixtures:

 Separation Methods:

 - Substances: Separating a compound into its constituent elements requires chemical reactions that break the chemical bonds holding the elements together.
-For example, electrolysis can be used to decompose water into hydrogen and oxygen.
+As an example, electrolysis can be used to decompose water into hydrogen and oxygen.

 - Mixtures: Mixtures can be separated by physical means that do not involve breaking chemical bonds.
 These methods exploit differences in physical properties such as boiling point, solubility, particle size, and density.
 Common separation techniques include: